devmaster-team/website/web/content/sections/1-Services.en.md

   {
     iconName: "LaptopIcon",
     header: "Web applications",
-    content: "We create services and web apps which facilitate your daily work."
+    content: "We create backend application and web-frontend which facilitate your daily work."
   },
   {
     iconName: "MobileIcon",